gopinathsjsu/team-project-the-a-four/ProjectArifacts/ProjectJournal.md

 ### Sprint 3:
 - **What tasks did I work on / complete?** Created UI mock-up for Mileage program page.
-- **What am I planning to work on next?** Next, I am planing to work on finding ways to pass data from one page to another.
+- **What am I planning to work on next?** Next, I am planing to work on finding ways to pass data from one page to another and make UI for Help page and Admin home page
 - **What tasks are blocked waiting on another team member?** Data passing from one page to another.
 - **XP Core Value:** Courage

 ### Sprint 4:
 - **What tasks did I work on / complete?** Data passing blocker removed.
-Help page completed
+Help page completed.
+Created Admin dashboard mock up.
-- **What am I planning to work on next?** Next, I am planing to work on user profile page.
+- **What am I planning to work on next?** Next, I am planing to work on Book flights page.
 - **What tasks are blocked waiting on another team member?** None
 - **XP Core Value:** Communication

 ### Sprint 5:
-- **What tasks did I work on / complete?** Created mock up for user Profile.
-Created Admin dashboard mock up
+- **What tasks did I work on / complete?** Created Flight Booking page- create reservation.
-- **What am I planning to work on next?** Next, I am planing to connect frontend with backend and perform API calls.
+- **What am I planning to work on next?** Next, I am planing to create update reservation page.
-- **What tasks are blocked waiting on another team member?** None
+- **What tasks are blocked waiting on another team member?** Facing difficulty to connect to APIs due to security errors(looking in it)
 - **XP Core Value:** Communication

 ### Sprint 6:
-- **What tasks did I work on / complete?** Attempted to make all pages dynamic.
+- **What tasks did I work on / complete?** Completed Manage reservation page for both User and admin
-- **What am I planning to work on next?** Next, I am planing to work on Create booking page.
+- **What am I planning to work on next?**
-- **What tasks are blocked waiting on another team member?** Facing difficulty to connect to APIs due to security errors(looking in it)
+- **What tasks are blocked waiting on another team member?** None
 - **XP Core Value:** Communication

 ## Mohammed Tuba Ahmed